Waxahachie Independent School District

 - how to work with educators

-The Waxahachie Independent School District will coordinate and integrate parent and family engagement strategies under Title I with the following other programs: Family Literacy programs, Head Start, Preschool programs and Parent Education Classes.
+The Waxahachie Independent School District will coordinate and integrate parent and family engagement strategies under Title I with the following other programs: Family Literacy programs, Preschool programs, and Parent Education Classes.
 In addition, Title I campuses coordinate and integrate parent and family engagement strategies that include, but are not limited to Parent Orientation meetings, Gifted and Talented meetings, FAFSA Night, SAT/ACT meetings, Dual Credit/Advanced Placement meetings, Math Nights, and Literacy Nights.

 Programs and the Community